The asymmetric structure of the inner disc around HD 142527 A with VLTI/MATISSE: Stellar spectrum and parameters

-where $I_{\lambda,0}$ is the disc-integrated average surface brightness of the \texttt{PHOENIX} stellar model atmosphere without foreground extinction, $\Omega=\pi\theta^2/4$ is the solid angle subtended by the star as viewed from Earth, and $A_\lambda$ is the wavelength-dependent extinction curve adopted from \cite{indebetouwWavelengthDependenceInterstellar2005} and \cite{fitzpatrickAnalysisShapesInterstellar2009}, scaled so that its value at \qty{0.55}{\micro\metre} matches the fit parameter $A_\text{V}$.
+where $I_{\lambda,0}$ is the disc-integrated average surface brightness of the \texttt{PHOENIX} stellar model atmosphere without foreground extinction, $\Omega=\pi\theta^2/4$ is the solid angle subtended by the star as viewed from Earth, and $A_\lambda$ is the wavelength-dependent extinction curve adopted from \cite{Indebetouw2005} and \cite{Fitzpatrick2009}, scaled so that its value at \qty{0.55}{\micro\metre} matches the fit parameter $A_\text{V}$.

-Note that in our photometric data, we measure the combined signal of the primary Herbig Ae star and the low-mass M-type companion, but we ignore the contribution of the latter in our analysis.
-Given the much lower luminosity and photospheric temperature of the companion compared to the primary, its emission should affect the optical fluxes at no more than the $\approx\qty{1}{\percent}$ level.
+Note that in our photometric data, we measure the combined signal of the primary Herbig Ae star and the low-mass M-type companion, ignoring the contribution of the latter in our analysis.
+Given the much lower luminosity and photospheric temperature of the companion compared to the primary, its emission should affect the optical fluxes at no more than $\approx\qty{1}{\percent}$.